Pinafore/fact-repetition/note.md

 # 03-31-2020
 - precompute next step
 - add to features: previous result, one before previous result
+- count_correct_before and count_wrong_before are likely wrong. the protobowl
+  loader i wrote for quizbowl already filter repated appearances of (uid, qid), so all count_corret_before and count_wrong_before should be 0
+- update load_protobowl and forward to qb

 ## 03-29-2020
 - order cards in leitner box by study time